 All field participants are required to sign a liability waiver accepting these terms before boarding a plane to EastGRIP.

 All participants going to EastGRIP camp for field work (except for short visits, see below) are required to pass a health examination and screening prior to being accepted in the field.
-Our doctor team in Tasiilaq handles this.
+Our EGRIP medical team in Denmark handles this.
 Please read the guidelines and deadlines below.

 You are not subject to the medical approval procedure if you are visiting the EastGRIP camp for a week or less during a period of flights to/from camp.
 During flight periods, a plane will be available for prompt evacuation.
 However, due to the high altitude and harsh conditions on the ice sheet, visitors should be in a healthy condition.